OCC's Nursing Handbook

 7.8 Clinical Professional Dress Code

 As a representative of the OCC Nursing Department, students may at times be required to adhere to a professional dress code.
-For example, students are required to adhere to a professional dress code during mental health clinical rotations and other community events.

 Professional Dress Code Requirements: